 In 2009, Mike and his wife learned that their two-year-old daughter had a rare chromosome disorder.
-He took to the internet, to seek out as much information about the disorder that he could find.
-He couldn’t find much, nothing that made the feeling of overwhelm go away.
-Until he stumbled upon a PDF written ten years previous, with six stories from families who had been through similar diagnoses.
+He took to the internet to seek out as much information about the disorder that he could find.
+He didn’t find much, and nothing that made the feeling of overwhelm go away.
+Until he stumbled upon a PDF written ten years ago, with six stories from families who had been through similar diagnoses.

-Mike found, of course, that there is no network created around a PDF file but that didn’t mean community cannot develop.
-He believed that healthcare should require stronger networking opportunities.
+Of course, a PDF file doesn’t create a strong network.
+But that didn’t mean community couldn’t develop.
+Mike believed that healthcare should include stronger networking opportunities.
 It should be like a dinner table, a chance to talk to people from all corners – patients, mothers, doctors, caregivers, researchers, etc. – and this dinner table should be available for people 24/7.

-This is the idea The Mighty was born out of.
+This idea is how The Mighty was born.
 It’s a network of people sitting around a virtual table talking about their health, sharing information, and discussing other life issues.

-Solutions can be simple and the future of healthcare is in one’s pocket.
+The Might found that the future of healthcare is in one’s pocket.
 There are simple solutions that the world of medicine just haven’t done.
-There is simplicity in a lot of solutions and crowdsourcing it is important.
+That’s why crowdsourcing advice and sharing personal stories is so important to The Might community.

-They grew the community by sharing user generated content.
-One member wrote a heart-wrenching story “My daughter was alive for 23 minutes and every second was beautiful”.
+The community grew by sharing user-generated content.
+One member wrote a heart-wrenching story titled, “My daughter was alive for 23 minutes and every second was beautiful.”
 This story was shared far and wide, and was read by over 100,000 people.
-This story is a rephrasing of something terribly depressing and knowing that it happened changes the way that people interact with one another.
+This story takes a personal tragedy, and uses that as a framework to change the way that people interact with one another.
 The community mindset on The Mighty can change a complete tragedy into a powerful story that moves people forward.

 A New Call to Action

-The Mighty team turned these stories into a Community Call to Action; Instead of “Submit your own story, become a Mighty contributor,” they asked their members to “write a thank you letter to someone who helped you on your health journey,” and it got about 5 times the amount of impact.
+The Mighty team turned these stories into a Community Call to Action.
+Instead of “Submit your own story and become a Mighty contributor,” they asked members to “Write a thank-you letter to someone who helped you on your health journey.”
+This call to action drove about 5 times the amount of engagement.

-With this change, The Mighty went from 15 stories a day to 100+ because this single article went viral.
-The power of storytelling creates the reward.
+With this change, The Mighty went from 15 stories a day to 100+ after this single article went viral.
+The power of storytelling created the reward.
 Media and advertising was produced organically just from people interacting on the platform and inviting others to join.

 Mike and his team conducted surveys to better understand what their members wanted.
 The number one thing people mentioned was they they want to connect with people from the community in person.
 While the online community served its purpose, people wanted to build meaningful connections in real life to meet people dealing with the same things.
 Since they implemented their in person events program, they have hosted close to 1000 events.
-The platform that hosts the event program is Bevy, and it is powered almost entirely by volunteers.
+This events program is hosted on Bevy, and it is powered almost entirely by volunteers.